 The 2004 regulations establish the Ministry of Interior as the office responsible for issuing licenses to gambling facilities in Mexico.
 Over time, the Ministry of Interior has gotten around to issuing several licenses to local Mexican betting sites.

-Caliente is the most prominent of Mexican betting sites in operation today with sports betting, casino games and bingo all offered online.
+Caliente is the most prominent of Mexico betting sites in operation today with sports betting, casino games and bingo all offered online.
 This is one of the few sites actually headquartered in Mexico and formally licensed to offer games to citizens.

 Spanish gambling operator Codere is also quite active in both the land based and online market in Mexico.
 In fact, Codere and Caliente have been partnered since 1997 to operate in the Mexican market.
 In 2017, Codere purchased the remaining 33% of Caliente that it did not already control.
 Caliente.mx and Codere.mx remain separate as of this writing, but it remains unknown if Codere will rebrand its purchased assets under the Codere.mx banner.